 Conjoint analysis is a marketing tool that is widely used in the market.
 It provides insights into what product features and benefits consumers are interested in, and how different trade-offs between them will impact purchase behavior.

-For a conjoint study of your product or service to be run, you place it into its component parts, called attributes and levels.
-One way to conduct an experiment is to break the data into different attributes and evaluate them.
-For example, a car manufacturing company can break down the components of a car into attributes of interest for our experiment such as brand, price, engine type and etc.
+For a conjoint study of your product or service to be run, you place it into its parts, called attributes and levels.
+One way to experiment is to break the data into different attributes and evaluate them.
+For example, a car manufacturing company can break down the components of a car into attributes of interest for our experiment such as brand, price, engine type, etc.

 Some of the applications of conjoint analysis are –